20 years of living with chronic pain have taught me that no plan is complete without a backup plan!

 Instead, coming up with alternative plans allows me to still do what I want, just differently.

-Had I not modified my plans, I would have missed out experiencing an impressive earthquake at Disney’s California Adventure.
+Had I not modified my plans, I would have missed out on experiencing an impressive earthquake at Disney’s California Adventure.
 BTW for those of you who don’t know me, I am fascinated by earthquakes.